🔨📦🎙️_(:3」∠)_💦

 The booth ifself falls a bit short of the number but they do surpass the effect in combination with soundproofing efforts put on the door.

-looks-unhealthy-for-body intense drumming kept so low a profile that cars running far away outside could easily obliterate them.
 In short, you can't hear it at midday unless you try to listen carefully.

 Outro